 The country’s airport had the longest runway in Africa for many years, and Liberia’s international airport, managed by PanAm, was one of the primary African hubs.

-In the last few years, data has become very cheap in Liberia, and SIM cards that once cost upwards of $50 can now be bought for a dollar.
+In the last few years, SIM cards that once cost upwards of $50 can now be bought for a dollar.

-Conveniently for international travellers, the US dollar is widely used in Liberia, and ATMs dispense both US dollars and Liberian dollars, colloquially referred to as “Liberty”.
+Conveniently for international travelers, the US dollar is widely used in Liberia, and ATMs dispense both US dollars and Liberian dollars, colloquially referred to as “Liberty.”
+Prices in this article are listed in USD.

 Before getting a SIM card, you’ll first need to decide which cell provider you prefer, but it’s not a big decision.
-There are only two options in Liberia — Orange and LoneStar — but fast and relatively high-quality data access can be had in the country.
+There are only two options in Liberia, Orange and LoneStar, but fast and relatively high-quality data access can still be had in the country.

-Most expats won’t have broadband Internet at home, so ensuring you have enough data for YouTube and Netflix streaming, or tethering a laptop for work, may be the most important consideration.
+Most expats won’t have broadband Internet at home, so ensuring you have enough data and good-enough speeds for video calling or tethering a laptop for work may be the most important consideration.
 For this reason, LoneStar is my recommended provider.

-Also keep in mind that if you will be making calls quite frequently to other local numbers, doing so within the same network is generally free.
-As a resut, a dual-SIM phone can allow you to call anyone in Liberia free of charge.
+Whichever company you choose, keep in mind that if you’ll be making calls quite frequently to other local numbers, most bundles include far more “on-net” minutes than “off-net.”
+As a result, a dual-SIM phone can allow you to call anyone in Liberia virtually for free.

 The official and best way to purchase a SIM card is at an official Orange or LoneStar store.

 To do this, you will need to bring a form of identification (i.e., your passport) to register the SIM in your name.
-Unofficially, you can purchase pre-registered SIM cards on the street, but this is not ideal and such cards risk deactivation.
+Unofficially you can purchase pre-registered SIM cards on the street, but this isn’t ideal and such cards risk deactivation.

 In addition, you can simply obtain a SIM card upon arrival in Liberia.
 The country has only one international airport, the Roberts International Airport near the town of Harbel.
 Depending on traffic and weather conditions, it is about an hour out of Monrovia.